 There are a few things that hurt Surfshark in our rankings.
 One is that their network is smaller than that of NordVPN.
 Surfshark has 1,700+ servers, while NordVPN has 5,200+ servers.
 All other things being equal, more servers is better.
 Another thing is that NordVPN’s server network is generally faster and delivers more consistent speed than Surfshark’s network.

 - Easy-to-use apps for UAE (possible exception with Mac OS, as noted above)

 - CleanWeb feature to block ads, trackers, and malware domains

-- Works great with streaming websites like Netflix, Amazon Prime, BBC iPlayer
+- Works great with streaming websites like Netflix, BBC iPlayer, and Amazon Prime VPN streaming

 - Live chat support is available 24/7

 - Strong AES-256 encryption and solid leak protection